purtuga/SPWidgets/documentation/SPWidgets.md

 Version
 -------

--   Version: _BUILD_VERSION_NUMBER_
+-   Version: @VERSION (@BUILD)
--   Build Date: _BUILD_VERSION_DATE_
+-   Build Date: @DATE

 Install
 -------

 SPWidgets requires jQuery and jQuery UI libraries.
 These should be included or loaded first.
 There is only 1 SPWidgets file required to be included in the page.
-This file can be located in the plugin folder of the downloaded archive (zip, tar).
+This file can be located in the `dist` folder of the downloaded archive (zip, tar).
 There are two versions of it:

--   _jquery.SPWidgets.js_<br/>
+-   `jquery.SPWidgets.js`<br/>
     The un-minified version of SPWidgets, normally used for debugging during development cycle.
--   _jquery.SPWidgets.min.js_<br/>
+-   `jquery.SPWidgets.min.js`<br/>
     The minified version of SPWidgets, usually the preferred version for production environments.